logo

 The scope of all inquests is quite narrow and the coroner is not able to attribute blame.

-Why use our service
+Why use our inquest and fatal accident claims service

 We provide a complete service from initial advice through to representation at the inquest hearing itself by a solicitor or a barrister that we deal with.
 Our solicitors have particular experience of: